B. G. L. Swamy: Early life and career

 Swamy was born in 1916 to D. V. Gundappa and Bhagirathamma.
 He studied at Central College in Bangalore and obtained his bachelor's degree in botany.
 After this, and at the suggestion of his father, he began to study the embryology of orchids at home after obtaining a second-hand microscope, a microtome and some basic laboratory tools.
 He received a PhD from the University of Mysore in 1947 and had a brief post-doctoral period at Harvard University under Irving Widmer Bailey.

 From 1953, he served as a professor of botany (and later the principal) at Presidency College, Chennai.

 He briefly served as a visiting professor of the botany department at the University of Mysuru during 1979–80.

-Notably, D. V. Gundappa and B. G. L. Swamy became the first father-son duo to win the Sahitya Akademi Award.
+Notably, D. V. Gundappa and B. G. L. Swamy became the first father-son duo to win the Sahitya Academy Award.
 While conferring the award to Dr. Swamy, the then-president of Sahitya Akademi, Umashankar Joshi, described him as "the famous son of a famous father".